 What Goes with Blackened Fish?

-Featuring easy-to-follow recipes for blackened fish and shrimp from the warm waters of the Florida Keys, our recipes are simple and loaded with flavor!
+These blackened seafood recipes use fresh fish and shrimp from the warm waters of the Florida Keys.
+They’re bold, simple, and quick to make.

-Check out all of Healthy Seafood Recipes from the Florida Keys!
+Check out all of Healthy Seafood Recipes from more inspirations!

 Frequently Asked Questions

 You can blacken any fish.
-Use the freshest locally caught fish you can get.
-In Florida, we have snapper, mahi, hogfish, grouper, snook, and flounder, to name a few.
-Wild-caught fish, from a local source, as opposed to farm-raised fish, is always a better choice.
+Use the freshest local fish you can find.
+In Florida, that means snapper, mahi, hogfish, grouper, snook, or flounder.
+Wild-caught fish is always better than farm-raised.